DJI Zenmuse H30T: How wide do you cover on the ground with the visible or thermal camera?

 Conclusion

-Mastering the H30T field of view means mastering your mission.
-Whether you’re using the visible camera to cover large areas, or the thermal camera to detect hot spots with precision, this information allows you to :
+Mastering the H30T field of vision means mastering your mission.
+Whether you’re using the visible camera to cover large areas, or the thermal camera to detect hot spots accurately, this information allows you to:

 • Define optimal path spacing